KenKundert/assimilate/doc/index.rst

 restores, and an off-site repository, which provides increased safety in case of a local disaster.
 Or it can be used to apply different retention rules to directories.
-For example you might want to use conservative retention rules to precious files that are not frequently accessed, such as photo, and aggressive retention rules source code it held in data management systems like *GitHub*.
+For example you might want to use conservative retention rules to protect precious files that are not frequently accessed, such as photos, and aggressive retention rules for source code it held in data management systems like *GitHub*.

 .. important::